michaelloudermilk/ml/Device-log-Troubleshooting.md

     Jul 28 22:26:41 dapi-bridge[459]: peer closed connection (status 1000): Connection terminated by UNMS while getting system info.

-This log lines means that UNMS can't connect this device.
+This log lines mean that UNMS can't connect this device.
 It could mean that its model or FW is not supported or there is a problem with parsing device info.
 If it happens, please contact us via [UNMS community](https://community.ubnt.com/t5/UNMS-Ubiquiti-Network-Management/bd-p/UNMSBeta).
 We would like to know your device mode, FW version and [UNMS logs](https://github.com/Ubiquiti-App/UNMS/wiki/Discovery-Troubleshooting#where-to-find-unms-logs).

-# UNMS connector can't access device data
+# UNMS connector can't access local device data

 Typical example: